emersonrp/bindcontrol/README.md

 It is an enhanced port of Konoko and Monorail's [CityBinder 0.76](http://sourceforge.net/projects/citybinder/), using the WxWidgets UI toolkit.

 During City of Heroes' original run, CityBinder was the go-to app for keybinds.
-It's written in lua, using the IUP toolkit, which is difficult to set up for development on modern OSes.
+It's written in lua, using the IUP toolkit, and the required versions of those can be difficult to set up for development on modern OSes.
 I wanted to add features and clean up the UI, so in a stunning and likely unwise act of hubris, I instead started work on BindControl.

 I worked on it on-and-off for the remainder of the original run of the game, then shelved it, ostensibly forever.
-Now here in the age of the SCORE, Homecoming, and other servers, it once again has value, so I've dusted it off.
+Now here in the age of the SCORE, Homecoming, and other servers, it once again has value, so I've dusted it off and continued to add features and modernize it.

+BindControl is initially targeted at Homecoming players, but currently almost all features will work regardless of server.
+The intent is to make it server-agnostic as much as possible, and to allow the user to choose the type of server they play on for the features that differ.

 Features
 --------